interstitialRedirectModalTitle

 Resilient Reefs Restoration efforts are focused on reefs that have been identified as resilient—and, therefore, best able to withstand climate impacts. © Drew Sulock

-TNC’s marine scientists are working with federal, state and community partners to develop a gold-standard for science-based, adaptive and community-centric restoration in Hawai‘i.
-Together, we are piloting reef restoration at sites where corals have been lost but where the reefs have proven to be resilient—meaning the corals resisted or are recovering from climate-related bleaching—and where communities and government partners are implementing complementary efforts to reduce reef-damaging threats and improve reef health.
+In Hawaiʻi, reef restoration is a team effort.
+TNC’s marine scientists work closely with federal, state and community partners to develop restoration approaches that are science-based, adaptive and centered on local communities.
+Together, we are piloting reef restoration at sites where corals have been lost but where the reefs have shown resilience—places where partners are working to reduce threats and improve reef health.

-We are working in close collaboration with community partners, who selected the pilot project locations, coral species and restoration techniques that will be used in consultation with restoration scientists.
+We work closely with community partners, who select pilot locations, coral species and restoration techniques in consultation with restoration scientists.

-Broken Coral The partners are careful to select only corals that are already damaged and likely to die without intervention. © DLNR
+Broken Coral We are careful to select only corals that are already damaged and likely to die without intervention. © DLNR

-We recover and use only those corals that have been broken during recent storms or high swells and would otherwise die.
-To minimize the risk of introducing disease or invasive species from other places, our teams only replant corals near where they were recovered.
+We only use corals that have been broken during recent storms or high swells and would otherwise die.
+To prevent the spread of disease or invasive species, our teams only replant corals near where they were found.

 “He pūko‘a kani ‘āina”